 - Granulated sugar; to sweeten the sour Sauerkraut for a nice taste contrast.
 Do not skip the sugar, please!

-- Chicken stock; optionally use water
+- Chicken or vegetable broth; optionally, use water

 - Pork lard; or vegetable oil: sunflower, canola (not olive oil)